-This very attractive house with return verandah is one of three individually sited and recently renovated cottages within the historic Mooramong Homestead precinct.
+This very attractive house with return verandah is one of three individually sited and recently renovated cottages on an historic National Trust property - the Mooramong Homestead estate.
 Surrounded by lovely gardens in a parklike setting which includes many established trees, an orchard, swimming pool, tennis court and a number of historic outbuildings, these charming and well-appointed cottages are a very peaceful retreat from the busy modern world.

 Suitable for couples, families and small groups travelling together, with many opportunities on the property for walking and cycling.